Innovation and emerging technologies key topics

 - This is recognised to be partly due to risk-aversion on the parts of both investors and entrepreneurs, which can be mitigated by assistance in development and demonstration.

 - Government is making important efforts to address this problem.
-The introduction of the Technology Strategy Board (TSB) is welcome, but the government must now continue to invest in the TSB to ensure its long term success.
+The Technology Strategy Board (TSB) must continue to provide the much needed support to UK innovation and the government in turn support the TSB.

 - The government spends £220 billion per annum on goods and services procured from the private and third sectors.